Progressivism in the United States: Municipal administration

 The progressives typically concentrated on city and state government, looking for waste and better ways to provide services as the cities grew rapidly.
 These changes led to a more structured system, power that had been centralized within the legislature would now be more locally focused.
 The changes were made to the system to effectively make legal processes, market transactions, bureaucratic administration and democracy easier to manage, putting them under the classification of "Municipal Administration".
 There was also a change in authority for this system as it was believed that the authority that was not properly organized had now given authority to professionals, experts and bureaucrats for these services.
 These changes led to a more solid type of municipal administration compared to the old system that was underdeveloped and poorly constructed.

 The progressives mobilized concerned middle class voters as well as newspapers and magazines to identify problems and concentrate reform sentiment on specific problems.
 Many Protestants focused on the saloon as the power base for corruption as well as violence and family disruption, so they tried to get rid of the entire saloon system through prohibition.
 Others such as Jane Addams in Chicago promoted settlement houses.
 Early municipal reformers included Hazen S. Pingree (mayor of Detroit in the 1890s) and Tom L. Johnson in Cleveland, Ohio.
 In 1901, Johnson won election as mayor of Cleveland on a platform of just taxation, home rule for Ohio cities and a 3-cent streetcar fare.
 Columbia University President Seth Low was elected mayor of New York City in 1901 on a reform ticket.

 Conservation

 During the term of the progressive Republican President Theodore Roosevelt (1901–1909) and influenced by the ideas of philosopher-scientists such as George Perkins Marsh, William John McGee, John Muir, John Wesley Powell and Lester Frank Ward, the largest government-funded conservation-related projects in United States history were undertaken.

-National parks and wildlife refuges

 On March 14, 1903, President Roosevelt created the first National Bird Preserve, the beginning of the Wildlife Refuge system, on Pelican Island, Florida.
 In all, by 1909, the Roosevelt administration had created an unprecedented 42 million acres (170,000 km^{2}) of United States National Forests, 53 National Wildlife Refuges and 18 areas of "special interest" such as the Grand Canyon.